fmthoma/ghc/docs/users_guide/using-warnings.rst

     This option is deprecated.

-    Caused a warning to be emitted when a definition was in conflict with the AMP (Applicative-Monad proosal).
+    Used to cause a warning to be emitted in GHC before 7.10 when a definition was in conflict with the AMP (Applicative-Monad proosal).

 ``-fwarn-missing-monadfail-instance``
     .. index::